janmonschke/Bachelor-Thesis/index.md

     - Drag&Drop implementation |
     - (Layout generator - REALLY WANT THIS)
   - Competitor comparison (do I need this one)
-  - Features to come / Quo vadis Salon?
+  - Features to come / Quo vadis Salon? |
+  - Conclusion / Evaluation
 - Single Page Web Apps
   - Intro (why I used this approach for Salon) |
     - comparison with normal website request model |